vtereshkov/umka-lang/README.md

 * Polymorphism via interfaces
 * Multitasking based on fibers
 * Type inference
-* Distribution as a dynamic library with a simple C API
+* Distribution as a static or dynamic library with a simple C API
 * C99 source

 ## Performance